How Much Does a Commercial Fire Sprinkler System Cost?

 Sprinkler Heads

-- Light hazard (offices, churches): One head per 130-200 sq ft
+- Light hazard (offices, churches): one head per 130-200 sq ft

-- Extra hazard (chemical plants, woodworking): One head per 90-130 sq ft
+- Extra hazard (chemical plants, woodworking): one per 90-130 sq ft

 Piping Materials